Kenneth-SE/ACNH_Companion/README.md

 # Animal Crossing: New Horizons Companion App

 I was inspired to create this app to help users manage their islands and organise their goals.
-This project was made when ACNH was new to the Nintendo Switch.

 ## App Contents